 Because acute bronchitis is generally the result of a respiratory virus,taking antibiotics will likely not provide a cure Most of the time, drinking plenty of fluids, getting adequate rest and avoiding smoke and other airway irritants is the standard treatment while the virus runs its course.
 If your symptoms are severe, your doctor may order a bronchodilator inhaler to help relax your airways and/or a prescription cough suppressant.
 They may also advise you to take aspirin or Tylenol to reduce any physical discomfort.

 Smoking cessation is the single most important aspect of treatment for chronic bronchitis to help prevent worsening symptoms.
 If you continue to smoke, your chronic bronchitis symptoms will continue to worsen quickly, and you will experience more and more trouble breathing.
 In addition to quitting smoking, your doctor may prescribe any of the following:

 If you have chronic bronchitis, you may experience exacerbations, or periods of time when your symptoms worsen.
 Acute episodes such as these can be prevented, or reduced, by frequent hand washing, flu and pneumonia vaccines, avoiding people who are sick and maintaining a healthy diet and exercise program.
 Remember, when it comes to your health, an ounce of prevention is always worth a pound of cure!

 When prevention is not enough, you may need extra help treating chronic bronchitis.
 If so, your doctor may prescribe oxygen therapy to help you breathe easier.
 Supplemental oxygen can provide the extra oxygen you need to feel and function better each day.
-If you are struggling to breathe because of chronic bronchitis, talk to your doctor about whether oxygen therapy treatment can help you, and contact Inogen today to find out how our products can help you treat your chronic bronchitis symptoms with a single solution for oxygen at home or away, day or night.
+If you are struggling to breathe because of chronic bronchitis, talk to your doctor about whether oxygen therapy treatment can help you, and contact Inogen today to find out how our products can help you treat your chronic bronchitis symptoms with a single solution for oxygen at home or away, all day, every day.